hCaptcha/HCaptcha-ios-sdk/README.md

 Can be passed via `HCaptcha(...)`

 Please see the [hCaptcha Enterprise documentation](https://docs.hcaptcha.com/enterprise/) for more details.

+**Note**: The `rqdata` parameter has been moved from `HCaptchaConfig` to `HCaptchaVerifyParams` for better API consistency.
+The old `rqdata` property in `HCaptchaConfig` is now deprecated, and will be removed in the next major version.

 ### Enabling the visible checkbox flow